xyproto/zsnes/README.md

 This is a fork of ZSNES that aims to solve this.

-Running `make` produces a 32-bit ELF executable with MMX and not SSE support (to play nicely with the 32-bit Assembly code that parts of Zsnes is written in).
+Running `make` produces a 32-bit ELF executable with MMX and not SSE support (to play nicely with the 32-bit Assembly code that parts of ZSNES are written in).

 Tested on Arch Linux.